Documentation Index

 What Are Prediction Markets?

-Prediction markets are platforms where you can trade shares based on the outcome of future events.
-The price of shares reflects the market’s collective probability that an event will occur.How Prediction Markets Work
+Prediction markets are platforms where you trade shares based on the outcome of future events.
+The price of shares reflects the market’s collective probability that an event will occur — updated in real-time as people trade.How Prediction Markets Work

-- Market Creation: Someone creates a market asking a question with a clear outcome
+- Market Creation: Someone creates a market with a clear, answerable question

 - Trading: People buy and sell shares based on their beliefs about the outcome

-- Price Discovery: The price of YES/NO shares reflects the market’s collective probability
+- Price Discovery: YES/NO prices reflect the collective probability

-- Settlement: When the event happens (or deadline passes), the market resolves
+- Settlement: When the event occurs (or the deadline passes), the market resolves

 Market Types